 All of CPI's health work is rooted in the foundational principles and approaches of Health Systems Strengthening (HSS).
 We support our partners to build and strengthen the key pillars of effective health systems: service quality, delivery and utilization, the health workforce, medical supply systems, leadership and governance, health information systems and research, and health care financing.

 We support health providers, including governments and community-based organizations, to work effectively in partnership, harnessing their respective strengths to achieve Universal Health Coverage (UHC) - ensuring that all people have access to needed promotive, preventive, curative and rehabilitative health services, of sufficient quality to be effective, while also ensuring that people do not suffer financial hardship when paying for these services.

-Advancing Community Empowerment in Southeast Myanmar Period: Aug 2017 - Aug 2022 Donor(s): USAID Prime Organization: Pact Implementing Partners: Community Partners International, Mercy Corps, Save the Children Geographic Coverage: Southeast Myanmar The Advancing Community Empowerment in Southeastern Myanmar (ACE) project, supported by the United States Agency for International Development (USAID)/Burma, supports communities in their empowerment processes by reducing vulnerabilities, promoting community participation in decision making, and strengthening mechanisms for more responsive and accountable local governance.
+Advancing Community Empowerment Period: Aug 2017 - Aug 2022 Donor(s): USAID Prime Organization: Pact Implementing Partners: Community Partners International, Mercy Corps, Save the Children Geographic Coverage: Southeastern Myanmar The Advancing Community Empowerment (ACE) project, supported by the United States Agency for International Development (USAID)/Burma, supports communities in their empowerment processes by reducing vulnerabilities, promoting community participation in decision making, and strengthening mechanisms for more responsive and accountable local governance.
 ACE is a five-year, $48 million project funded by USAID and implemented by Pact together with Consortium partners Community Partners International (CPI), Mercy Corps (MC), and Save the Children International (SCI).
 The project also partners with a broad range of local and regional organizations, service providers, and actors to address community development priorities.
 CPI is supporting the health care access and service delivery coordination components of the project.
 Through community-led health promotion, the project advances community engagement with health systems to address their own health priorities and collaborate with formal service providers.